tbm/homepage/pages/debian/kirkwood/qnap/ts-119/specs.md

 ---
-title: Specification of the QNAP TS-119 and TS-119
+title: Specs of the QNAP TS-110 and TS-119
 nav: Specs
 description: Specs of the QNAP TS-110 and TS-119
 keywords: [Debian, QNAP, TS-110, TS-112, TS-112P, TS-119, specs, specification]